MiguelCastillo/Brackets-InteractiveLinter/README.md

 * Let's you provide default linter settings that get mixed in with project specific ones.
 Reduce duplication!
 * Configure the linter settings file that gets loaded.
 Maybe you want to load jshintrc.json instead of .jshintrc
 * And...
 Configuration files hot reload.
 So if you adjust you beloved .jshintrc, Interactive Linter will auto realod it.
+* Skip blocks of minified code to avoid cluttering your reports.

 JSHint/JSLint